Robert-OConnor/Encrypter/README.md

 Introduction
-This program is designed to encrypt text and files using various methods.
+This program is designed to encrypt files and generate file hash using various methods.